 Final Notes

-• In functions, both var and let are scoped to the function but behave differently within blocks.
+varandletare scoped to the function but behave differently within blocks. - In classes, neither

 By following these guidelines and understanding their differences, you can write better-structured, maintainable, and bug-free JavaScript code.

-• To know about more tutorials of other latest technologies & concepts, visit our Tutorials page.
+- To know about more JS Tutorials and other latest technologies & concepts, visit our Tutorials page.

 Happy Learning,